Download PDF: CandDH_Dec2018.pdf

 TRIPLE MODULAR REDUNDANCY

 Single-event upsets can interrupt discrete logic, including processing.
-Triple modular redundancy (TMR) is a fault mitigation technique where logic is replicated three times and the output of the logic is determined by a majority-vote.
+Triple modular redundancy (TMR) is a fault mitigation technique where logic is replicated three times, and the output of the logic is determined by a majority-vote.

 Many spacecraft subsystems include a processor to handle and optimize operations.
 These processors require firmware which is written into onboard program memory.
 Like data memory, program memory is also susceptible to single-event upsets and device failure.
 To counter this issue, a bootloader may be used to check the validity of the firmware and provide a mechanism for uploading new versions.
-Additionally, multiple copies of the firmware may be stored in memory in the case that the primary version is corrupt.
+Additionally, multiple copies of the firmware may be stored in memory in case the primary version is corrupt.